 Treatment and recovery

 High-functioning alcoholics cannot maintain their normal image forever.
 Eventually, the effects of their drinking will manifest and put their lives at serious risk.
-Treating their addiction, therefore, is ideally done before this point.
+Treating their addiction at rehab, therefore, is ideally done before this point.

 An individual concerned about their own or a loved one’s drinking is recommended to contact their GP or an alcoholic organisation to discuss the details of their situation.